doczjs/docz/core/gatsby-theme-docz/README.md

 ## Theme UI integrated

-As default theme systeAs default theme system we are using the [Theme-UI](https://theme-ui.com/), it's a library for build consistent, themeable React apps based on constraint-based design principles.
+As default theme system we are using the [Theme-UI](https://theme-ui.com/), it's a library for build consistent, themeable React apps based on constraint-based design principles.

-You can modify our based theme creating your own style, combining these modifications with the component shadowing and creating a totally differente documentation.
+You can modify our based theme creating your own style, combining these modifications with the component shadowing and creating a totally different documentation.

 Check our [base theme object](https://github.com/pedronauck/docz/blob/feat/gatsby/core/gatsby-theme-docz/src/theme/index.js) to see the properties.